Copyright: <a href='https://www.123rf.com/profile_dzejmsdin'>dzejmsdin / 123RF Stock Photo</a>

 Photographs can be added to the Map.
 As the seasons change, so will the material to be discovered.
 Even in a temporary puddle, frogspawn can be found in the middle of a very big city!

-Perhaps a separate Map might be made for each season.
+Map might be made for each season.
 Broken branches, found on the ground, can be brought home to do bark and leaf rubbings.
 In season, seed heads can be gathered and opened at home to examine the seeds.
 Have you ever played conkers?

 discover the world of Nature in their neighbourhood, to learn together, while relaxing in each other's company.
 These weekend expeditions can be both silly and serious.
 Children get to spend time working and playing with their family and strengthening their sense of belonging.
 And what an antidote to a stressful working week it is getting right down

 These days feed the family’s imagination, on their privately discovered Continent, leading the way to bigger expeditions as the children grow.

-Iseult Catherine O'Brien
+Iseult C O'Brien

 Please also see the Companion Post ~